 Exhibition in the Mansion

-Join us to celebrate the centenary of Maurice, 4th Lord Egerton’s inheritance of the Tatton Estates.
+Join us during half term week for one last chance to view this exhibition and celebrate the centenary of Maurice, 4th Lord Egerton’s inheritance of the Tatton Estates.
 This photographic exhibition shows a collection of images illustrating his travels and passions from around the world.

 Maurice was a keen photographer and never went anywhere without his camera, capturing fascinating moments as he went.
 From some of the earliest aerial images taken from hot air balloons to his involvement in pioneering flight with the Wright Brothers, to ‘Tunny’ fishing off Scarborough, or watching the first Grand Prix motor racing, exploring the Yukon, to safari expeditions and portraits of African tribes.
 He led an extraordinary life, was eye witness to pivotal events in African history and managed to capture it from behind the lens.